Security

 If you suspect your Mac has a malware infection, every second counts.
 For that reason, we recommend running MacKeeper’s Antivirus tool.

-4. Highlight what you want to remove, and click Move to Quarantine.
+4. Select what you want to remove, then click Move to Quarantine.

 How to know if your Mac has a virus

-• Look out for warning signs of attack
+• Look out for warning signs of an attack.

 • Run an antivirus scanner app.